New Tablet Instead of a laptop? Here’s What To Look For

 Price:

-Most tablets are currently selling for $300 to $800.
+Most tablets are currently selling for $150 to $800.
 Make sure you know what is important to you, what you absolutely need, and what you can live without.

-Chris Eddy of Geek For Hire, Inc. has been providing computer service to families and small businesses with Mac’s and PCs for the past eighteen years.
-Angie’s List and the BBB rate Geek For Hire very highly.
-You can find more on our website, or give us a call 303-618-0154.
-Geek For Hire, Inc. provides onsite service (Tier 3 support) to the Denver / Boulder / Front Range area as well as remote service throughout North America.
+Chris Eddy of Geek For Hire, Inc. has provided computer service to families and small businesses with Macs and PCs for the past twenty-plus years.
+You can find more on our website or give us a call.
+Geek For Hire, Inc. provides on-site computer repair service (Tier 3 support) to the Denver / Boulder / Front Range area and remote PC and Mac service throughout North America.

 We’ve been using Amazon Prime for the past few years.
 We like the free and fast shipping.
-With Prime, we have access to online streaming too.
-Prime is usually $119/year, but you can get a free 30-day trial by clicking on this link: Try Amazon Prime 30-Day Free Trial.
+With Prime, we have access to online streaming, too.
+You can get a free 30-day trial by clicking on this link: Try Amazon Prime 30-Day Free Trial.
 As an Amazon Associate, we earn from qualifying purchases.